1. Why use this guide?

 You can find other papers in private and specialist archives, for example:

-• William Churchill's papers, known as the 'Chartwell Papers', at Churchill College, Cambridge
+• Winston Churchill's papers, known as the 'Chartwell Papers', at Churchill College, Cambridge

 • William Gladstone's papers at the British Library